About Kuari Pass

 Several regions of the trek allow you to have a 360-degree view of the Himalayan peaks which undoubtedly form the heart of the trek.
 It offers the view of peaks from 7000 meters club including Trishul (7120m), Kamet (7756m), Nanda Devi (7817m), Chaukhamba (7128m), and the majestic twin peaks of Nanda Devi East (7434m).
-Other prominent peaks that make their appearance include Mukut Parbat, Mana, Rishi Pahad, and Changbang, Nanda Ghunti, Hathi Ghoda Parbat, Neelkanth, Dronagiri, and many such mountains tops.
+Other prominent peaks that make their appearance include Mukut Parbat, Mana, Rishi Pahad, Changbang, Nanda Ghunti, Hathi Ghoda Parbat, Neelkanth, Dronagiri, and many such mountain tops.

-The trek commences at Joshimath, which lies in the Chamoli district of Himalayas.
+The trek commences at Joshimath, which lies in the Chamoli district of the Himalayas.
 Gradually, Joshimath has come to be popular as a hub for trekkers and pilgrims in the Gharwal region of the Himalayas.
-Apart from mighty mountain ranges, the region is also the home of several perennial rivers which most importantly includes the Pancha-Prayag – namely, Devprayag, Karnaprayag, and Rudraprayag.
+Apart from mighty mountain ranges, the region is also the home of several perennial rivers which most importantly include the Pancha-Prayag – namely, Devprayag, Karnaprayag, and Rudraprayag.
 Other rivers include Pinder, Kaliganga, Nandakini, Buriganga & Dhauli Ganga.
 Another treasure that this trail beholds is the cultural treasure, the small remote hamlets that you will cross through on your way uphill.
 It will enrich your knowledge about the culture and life of mountain folks.

 Flora and fauna found in the place make it even more captivating and enticing.
 Himalayan black bears and the paw prints of leopards are also sometimes sighted on the track uphill.
 The trail is almost throughout accompanied by thick forest covers with mixed vegetation of Oak, rhododendrons, and other coniferous trees.
-In the month of March, the glimpses of white and pink cherry blossoms are seen.
+In March, glimpses of white and pink cherry blossoms are seen.
 The trail with a combination of smooth and rugged terrain, mostly covered with snow is no less than a paradise for trek enthusiasts.

 - Difficulty- Easy-Moderate